sarsky/Mozzie/docs/source/Accessories.rst

 It's good practice to ensure that all the cables, connectors and any penetrations where cables go through hard materials are managed by ensuring they are not tensioned, cut, clamped, bent or excessively fatigued through movement.
-By adding some cable ties, cable clips and cable wrap, the overall presentation and routing of cables can be improved and protected.
+By adding some cable ties, cable clips and spiral cable wrap, the overall presentation and routing of cables can be improved and protected.
 This also helps greatly when trying diagnose hardware or wiring issues, as well as making sure that everything is connected the way it should be when doing pre-flight checks.